 We lease our corporate headquarters building.
-Additionally, we own two packinghouses and one distribution and ripening facility (our former processing facility) in California, lease one facility in Arizona, lease one facility in New Jersey, operate in a distribution center in Texas, own one processing facility in Mexico, and lease one packinghouse in Mexico.
+Additionally, we own two packinghouses and one distribution and ripening facility (our former processing facility) in California, lease one facility in Arizona, lease one facility in New Jersey, operate in a distribution center in Texas, own one processing facility and own one packinghouse in Mexico.